hpesoj/gsl-pointers/README.md

 > Pointers should only refer to single objects, and pointer arithmetic is fragile and easy to get wrong. `span` is a bounds-checked, safe type for accessing arrays of data.

 It appears that the guidelines are reasoning that, since `span` is provided to replace pointers when used as iterators, the only use left for `T*` is as a reference to single objects, so by process of elimination this must be _the_ single appropriate use for `T*` in modern C++ code.
 Again, this ignores the fact that the defined semantics of `T*` are too general for something that represents a "single object".
-For example, pointer arithmetic operations are _always_ wrong if `T*` points to a single object.
+For example, pointer arithmetic operations make little sense if `T*` is meant to point to a single object.
 Of course, static analysis tools _could_ flag uses of `T*` that make no sense for a "single object", but this relies on the ubiquity and reliable operation of static analysis tools, the development of which has only recently begun.
 There is no good reason to reject what the compiler can offer us, and forego the good design practices that the guidelines themselves recommend.

 ### <a name="intent"></a> Documentation of intent